YADIDidiah24/Django-Marketplace/README.md

+# Market Hub Marketplace in Django

 # Django Marketplace Core App

 This document provides an overview and explanation of the features and functionality for the core components of a Django marketplace application.